pyedifice/pyedifice/README.md

 Edifice and React allow fully dynamic applications to be specified declaratively.

 ## How it works:
-An Edifice Component encapsulates application state and defines the mapping from the state to UI in the `render` function.
+An Edifice Element encapsulates application state and defines the mapping from the state to UI in the `render` function.
-The state of a Component is divided into **props** and **state**. props are state passed to the Component in the constructor, whereas state is the Component's own internal state.
+The state of a Element is divided into **props** and **state**. props are state passed to the Element in the constructor, whereas state is the Element's own internal state.
-Changes to props and state will trigger a rerender of the Component and all its children.
+Changes to props and state will trigger a rerender of the Element and all its children.
-The old and new Component trees will be compared to one another, and a diffing algorithm will determine which components previously existed and which ones are new (the algorithm behaves similarly to the React diff algorithm).
+The old and new Element trees will be compared to one another, and a diffing algorithm will determine which components previously existed and which ones are new (the algorithm behaves similarly to the React diff algorithm).
-Components that previously existed will maintain their state, whereas their props will be updated.
+Elements that previously existed will maintain their state, whereas their props will be updated.
 Finally, Edifice will try to ensure that the minimal update commands are issued to the UI.
-All this logic is handled by the library, and the Components need not care about it.
+All this logic is handled by the library, and the Elements need not care about it.

 Currently, Edifice uses Qt under the hood, though it could be adapated to delegate to other imperative GUI frameworks as well.